solana-labs/solana-program-library/docs/src/account-compression/usage.md

 ## Reference examples

-Here are some examples using account compression in the wild:
+Here are some examples of using account compression in the wild:

 * Solana Program Library [tests](https://github.com/solana-labs/solana-program-library/tree/master/account-compression/sdk/tests)